CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 If the figshare add-on contains only public figshare files, they will be copied and included in the registration.

-Copies of the most recent version of Amazon S3 files are archived in registrations.
+No other add-on produces a similar warning during registration, though they are presented to the user in a final confirmation modal before completing the registration.

-.. todo:: what about Dataverse? was failing when tested.
+Copies of the most recent version of all other add-ons will be present.
+OSF Storage maintains complete version history.